krayon/google-authenticator-libpam/README.md

-Each time you log into your system, you will now be prompted for your TOTP code (time based one-time-password) or HOTP (counter-based), depending on options given to `google-authenticator`, after having entered your normal user id and your normal UNIX account password.
+Each time you log into your system, you will now be prompted for your TOTP code (time based one-time-password) or HOTP (counter-based), depending on options given to `otp-config`, after having entered your normal user id and your normal UNIX account password.

 During the initial roll-out process, you might find that not all users have created a secret key yet.
 If you would still like them to be able to log in, you can pass the "nullok" option on the module's command line:

-`  auth required pam_google_authenticator.so nullok`
+`  auth required pam_otp.so nullok`

 ## Encrypted home directories